adem4ik/qfusion_ideas/README.md

 * CTF: Flag carrier indicator is visible for anyone and through the walls
 * UI for demolist / demoget
 * BOMB: defuse sound as in CS
-* Open installator out of box, or at least UI link to get it
+* OpenAL installator out of box, or at least UI link to get it
 * Possibility to disable map static sounds similar to QL s_ambient
 * UH/MH global spawn sound
 * MH dried up sound coming from the player